Object-Relational Mapping (ORM) with SignalDB

 }

-// static method to get all published posts
+// instance method to find all published posts

 return this.find({ published: true })